-Funding for this document was provided by the U.S. Department of Transportation Federal Highway Administration (FHWA), Federal Transit Administration (FTA), and the State of Florida Department of Transportation (FDOT).
+Funding for this document was provided by the U.S. Department of Transportation Federal Highway Administration (FHWA), Federal Transit Administration (FTA), the State of Florida Department of Transportation (FDOT), and the State of Alabama Department of Transportation.

-Bay County TPO is staffed by:
+FL-AL TPO is staffed by: